HungryTurtleCode/htc_website/_posts/2016-05-22-16-bootstrap-alerts.md

 }
 {% endhighlight %}

-Notice inside the new conditional we reference <span class="lang:default decode:true crayon-inline ">vm.error</span> .
+Notice inside the new conditional we reference
+{% ihighlight javascript %}{% raw %}
+vm.error
+{% endraw %}{% endihighlight %}.
 We have yet to create this, so add it at the top of the controller where we declare all the other properties.
 This what the whole quiz controller looks like so far:

 {% highlight javascript linenos%}
 (function(){